Child Safety Seats

 ***As of July 10, 2008 Massachusetts enhanced the Child Passenger Safety Law and now requires that ALL children riding in motor vehicles must be in a federally approved child passenger restraint that is properly fastened and secured until they are 8 years old or 57” tall.
 This will significantly increase the number of children who will be required to ride in a child safety seat***

 The Danvers Police Department has three officers trained and certified in child passenger safety.
 They each attended the National Child Passenger Safety Certification Training Program, a week long 40+ hour intensive program.
 The CPS Technicians put their knowledge to work by conducting individual car safety seat inspections at the Police Department.
 We offer this service free to Danvers residents.
-Call us at (978) 774-1213 x.
-124 or e-mail email@example.com today and make an appointment to have a child safety seat checked.
-A CPS Technician will contact you as soon as they receive your request.
+Call us at (978) 774-1213 anytime, to find out when a technician is available.
 Please keep in mind that Danvers Police CPS Technicians are assigned to various work shifts and also work in patrol.
 They may not be able to respond to a request the same day.
 Please call well in advance to schedule your appointment.